Updated: Aug 7

 Proteins often don't fit perfectly like a lock and key but instead interact through induced fit.
 One such example is the aryl hydrocarbon receptor (AHr), a "promiscuous" cell receptor that can bind a large range of ligands.
 Curcumin and tryptophan can both bind this receptor and have similar downstream effects in brain microglia.
 On the flip side, Agent Orange (TCDD, a dioxin) can also bind this receptor and have deleterious effects on neuroinflammation, so downstream effects can vary.

 Redundancy in protein function means that different proteins with different structures can achieve the same end results.
 If one protein is disrupted or inhibited, parallel processes occur.
-From my college endocrinology textbook: "partial or even complete failure of one mechanism can be compensated for by reliance on another mechanism" (Goodman, 2009).
+"Partial or even complete failure of one mechanism can be compensated for by reliance on another mechanism" (Goodman, 2009).

 3. Anterograde transport is faster than retrograde transport

-In my college Advanced Neurobiology I class, I learned that in the axons of neurons, the advancement of vesicles (bubbles that contain cargo like neurotransmitters) via actin filaments is twice as fast as retrograde transport.
+In the axons of neurons, the advancement of vesicles (bubbles that contain cargo like neurotransmitters) via actin filaments is twice as fast as retrograde transport.
 This provides evidence that creative energy, or more aptly, chaos, is built into neurons.
 The neuron wants to build, communicate, and connect, and it is less efficient at cleaning up, sort of like a toddler who just wants to play.

 Your cells are wired to move forward, to send signals, not to backtrack.
 There's something to be said about our tendency towards increasing complexity and entropy, and how intelligence is often associated with mess.